| |

 of the Bodhisattva training, involving deeper probing into the real,

 ultimate nature of phenomena, eliminating innate self-grasping.
+He

-But before being able to begin truly understanding & seeing emptiness, the
+Before being able to begin truly understanding & seeing emptiness, the

 Bodhisattva has to accumultate merit (compassion) & wisdom (insight into